Blog

 3. Preservation

 This part of innate immune function strives to keep the overall immune response stable and sustained.
-The cells, with their innate abilities, work together with specialized adaptive immune cells to keep inflammatory damage brief, contained and to a minimum.
+The cells, with their innate abilities, work together with specialized adaptive immune cells to keep inflammatory damage brief, contained, and to a minimum.
 Here are three ways in which immune preservation is achieved:

 • Channeling Cellular Energy into Immune Function.
 When dealing with a threat, the cell stops any cellular functions that are irrelevant to the situation and channels all excess energy reserves toward helping the immune system.
 The mitochondria are responsible for producing the energy that powers everything a cell does in the form of ATP.
 Mitochondria are able to move around inside cells and are shuttled off along with extra ATP to the part of the cell that is experiencing a safety breach.[14]

 • Nourishing Adaptive Immune Cells.
-The innate immune also helps to fast-track immune responses by keeping adaptive immune cells well-nourished.
+The innate immune system also helps to fast-track immune responses by keeping adaptive immune cells well-nourished.
 With some support in the form of growth factors and other sustaining nutrients, immune cells multiply at much higher speeds and function at optimum capacity.

 4. Regeneration

-• Apoptosis.
-Cell death or apoptosis is a natural innate immune process in which a cell initiates its own demise.
-This is essential for the growth of new cells in a tissue and for weeding out any deformed or malfunctioning cells[18].
-If a cell is too damaged after an immune event, the cell can choose to initiate apoptosis in order to make way for healthy viable cells.
-If a damaged or dysfunctional cell refuses to commit apoptosis, surrounding cells and/or the afflicted cell will release chemical signals that alert the correct immune cells to the irregular activity.
-Adaptive immune cells will then get involved, enforcing that the cell dies off.
+• If a damaged or dysfunctional cell refuses to commit apoptosis, surrounding cells and/or the afflicted cell will release chemical signals that alert the appropriate immune cells to irregular activity.
+Adaptive immune cells will then get involved, ensuring that the cell dies off.
 In the event that the innate responses of the cell are silenced due to viral interference, natural killer cells will intervene to cause the cell to die off.
-(Refer to apoptosis and natural killer cells under innate immune prevention for more information.)

 • Stem cell Activation.
-Stem cells are one of the main driving forces behind all bodily regeneration and research has revealed that they recruit relevant immune cells to areas that are in dire need of repair.
+Stem cells are one of the main driving forces behind all bodily regeneration, and research has revealed that they recruit relevant immune cells to areas that are in dire need of repair.
 Once the immune cells arrive, they activate and regulate the stem cells through the release of growth factors.
-These growth factors are vital for the activation, growth, differentiation and survival of the stem cells, which eventually replenish the wounded area.
-In this way, tissue is repaired and homeostasis is re-established.[19]
+These growth factors are vital for the activation, growth, differentiation, and survival of the stem cells, which eventually replenish the wounded area.
+In this way, tissue is repaired, and homeostasis is re-established.[19]

 5. Gut Microbiome

-The gut, skin and lungs are the first points of contact that the body has with the external environment and as a result, they display the highest levels of immune activity on average.
+The gut, skin, and lungs are the first points of contact that the body has with the external environment, and as a result, they display the highest levels of immune activity on average.

-To cope with the large assortment of foreign matter these sites are exposed to on a daily basis, the body has evolved to work symbiotically with beneficial microbes.
-Trillions of probiotic bacteria line the gut, skin and lungs, forming an innate “firewall” that blocks the intrusion of pathogens and other problematic particles.
+To cope with the large assortment of foreign matter that these sites are exposed to on a daily basis, the body has evolved to work symbiotically with beneficial microbes.
+Trillions of probiotic bacteria line the gut, skin, and lungs, forming an innate “firewall” that blocks the intrusion of pathogens and other problematic particles.
 [20]

 The gut microbiome is the most extensively researched out of all of these microbial ecosystems.
 Being home to the largest amount of bacteria in the body, it serves more complex functions than any other bodily microbiome, contributing heavily to all basic immune functions, cellular energy metabolism, and nutrient absorption.
 Here are some of the ways the gut microbiome forms part of the innate immune system: